calvinfeng/study-guide/doc/scalability.md

 #### Cassandra
 A distributed giant key-value store.

-### Database Sharding (Partitioning)
-Sharding means splitting the data across multiple machines while ensuring you have a way of figuring out which data is on which machine.

-* Vertical Partition: This is partition by features
-* Key-based or Hash-based Partition: This allocates data by hashing them and put them on different machines but adding additional servers means re-allocating all the data - very expensive task.
-Use __consistent hashing__ !
-* Directory-based Partition: Maintain a lookup table for where the data can be found.

 ### Metrics
 * Bandwidth: This is the maximum amount of data that can be transferred in a unit of time. kB/s